hyraiq/data-engineering-tech-challenge/README.md

 5. Run `just install` to install the Python dependencies
 6. Check you can run dbt locally with `dbt --version`

+## Seeding the database with data

+1. Run `just seed` to seed the database with data

 ## Help, I've mucked something up

 Execute `just clean` to nuke things then restart setup steps from 2